 Career Lounge Lead

 Suzanne has 15+ years experience in the game industry focusing in environment art with 18 shipped titles.
-She recently accepted a position with the Living Arts College as their Assistant Director of Professional Services.
+She currently works for Centrifuge Media as their sole 3D Event Designer.
+In 2016, Suzanne transitioned from creating game art to photo realistic renders for large conference events displayed all around the world.
 Prior to, Suzanne was the Lead Environment Artist at Vicious Cycle Software, Inc. for 5 years.
-She shipped Kung Fu Panda: Showdown of Legendary Legends & Adventure Time: Finn and Jake Investigations in late 2015.

 Serious Games Lead